 You have joined the largest archery club in Texas.
 We are a non profit CLUB.
 As a member, you are expected to pitch in (this is not a retail business, like buying a ticket to a movie).
 Every member must watch out for safety, develop fundamental archery knowledge, help others obey range rules, and contribute an hour of community service.
 We do allow the public limited access to some of our ranges – if YOU see something wrong, find the Range Officer on duty or act!
 Good ideas are always invited.
 If you see a problem, offer a solution.

 I personally ask you to SHARE your passion for archery.
 Invite a guest to shoot (participate in the monthly member-guest raffle).
 Become an instructor.
 Volunteer for events.
 Participate in club competitions.
 Donate to our On Target Fund.
 What can you do to help grow archery in Texas?

 Proficiency award system for membership to earn additional privileges:

 Your first goal is to earn Range Certification – achieve 5 of 6 arrows in 12″ target at 10 yards.
 This ensures everyone’s safety.
 To increase in distance, please test yourself in this same manner.
 If you are bouncing arrows off anything else than a target, our range staff will ask you to move closer or to another range.
-Our Learning Path is available to help with your fundamental archery education.
+Our Learning Path or self-paced Archers Quest programs are available to help with your fundamental archery education.
 We enable private lessons and equipment choices.

 Next participate in our monthly TAIL competitions (last Sunday each month, $10) – this is our version of belt testing like other martial arts have.
 TAIL is also an official shoot to earn USA Archery “Star Pins” by score achieved (need to be enrolled in USA Archery youth (JOAD) or adult (AAA) programs).
 Everyone shoots 10 ends of 3 arrows from 18 meters.
 One award level may be earned per competition, and only once.